 Each evaluation for the above syndromes should start with a thorough medical history.
 Informing your specialist of any family history of Dupuytren’s contracture, radial tunnel syndrome, or cubital tunnel syndrome may make it easier for them to make a diagnosis.

-After you provide a medical history, your doctor will likely ask about your symptoms and examine the affected area.
+Your doctor will likely ask about your symptoms and examine the affected area.
 The examination may include asking you to put your arm in different positions and describing your pain levels.

 Unfortunately, there is no permanent cure for Dupuytren’s syndrome.
 Therefore, surgical intervention patients will need continuing treatment even after the tissue is gone.

-Living with nerve pain or decreased function in your hand can lower your quality of life.
-However, if you find yourself experiencing any of the symptoms we addressed in this article, there’s a solution waiting for you.
+If you find yourself experiencing any of the symptoms we addressed in this article, there’s a solution waiting for you.
 Contact us at Georgia Hand, Shoulder & Elbow to start your path to recovery.